dwhiffing/fury/content/aar/iof/iof4/iof4_aj/body.md

 the regiment, and designating one target after another for Harriers with LGBs and Laser Mavericks.

-Friendly fire\!
+Friendly fire!
 How embarrassing.
 Preconceptions shaped my actions, and it never occurred to me that there would be Saudi helicopters that I wouldn’t be aware of.
 A very realistic outcome however, when I decided to shoot an unidentified target.